nens/qgispluginreleaser/README.rst

 qgispluginreleaser
 ==========================================

-Add-on for zest.releaser for releasing qgis plugins.
+Add-on for zest.releaser for releasing QGIS plugins.

 Zest.releaser can be extended, see its `entrypoints documentation
 <http://zestreleaser.readthedocs.org/en/latest/entrypoints.html>`_.